stefandee/deflector/README.md

 ## Cheats
-Open settings.json and locate the section "cheats"/"flow".
+Open settings.json and locate the sections "cheats" and "flow".

-Note that some cheats only work in debug build.
+Note that some cheats may work only in the debug build.

 These are:
 * "spacewarp": starting level